FAMILY

 enclosure map in I815."
 A footnote adds: "Mentioned

-Bond, S. Gosling, J Rhodes.
-Oxfordshire Brickmakers (Oxon Museum
+J. Bond, S. Gosling, J Rhodes.
+Oxfordshire Brickmakers (Oxon

-Readanora and the Manor of Pyrton, Oxfordshire, by Madeleine
+Estate of Readanora and the Manor of Pyrton, Oxfordshire, by

-Hammond) The red clay subsoil in Christmas Common was used
+Madeleine Hammond) The red clay subsoil in Christmas

 In Oxfordshire Brickmakers: "The great flowering of